The negative impacts of leaf blowers

 The noise of gas-powered leaf blowers is louder than is healthy for humans.

-The loud, excessive, high-decibel noise generated by a gas leaf blower and other gas equipment has broader implications for the health of residents walking by, distressing pets, and disrupting the concentration of kid’s learning.
+The loud, excessive, high-decibel noise generated by a gas-powered leaf blower has broader implications for the health of residents walking by, distressing pets, and disrupting the concentration of kid’s learning.
+The health of millions of Canadians is at risk, with children, whose auditory systems are still developing, among the most vulnerable.

 The Centers for Disease Control and Prevention lists gas-powered leaf blowers and lawn mowers among the sources of loud noise that can damage hearing over time.
 Permanent noise-induced hearing loss can occur with just 15 minutes of exposure at the highest decibel level that gas-powered leaf blowers operate.
+Short, impulsive, and long-term exposure to noise pollution has links to a host of health impacts, including diabetes, increased risk of heart attacks, strokes, metabolic disturbances, and exacerbation of psychological disorders.

-Prolonged exposure to excessive noise that can reach 90 decibels or more can result in auditory damage, ultimately reaching a point where permanent hearing loss becomes a possibility.
+Prolonged exposure to loud noise that can reach 90 decibels or more can result in auditory damage, ultimately reaching a point where permanent hearing loss becomes a possibility.
 The leaf blower operators, their ears besieged by the relentless roar of the deafening noise levels, are almost assured of developing hearing issues such as Tinnitus, for which there is no known cure.
 It’s important to raise awareness about the risks and advocate for safer alternatives, such as electric or battery -powered leaf blowers, which are quieter and produce fewer emissions.

 Gas-powered leaf blowers (GLBs) emit toxic air that anyone nearby breathes.